djwisdom/serenityos-icons/README.md

 A variation of Black-and-White Icon Theme Pack designed primarily for Chillychilly Theme but may also work for other non-dark themes.

+## Durrque Icon Theme Pack
+Icon Pack for Durrque Theme and specifically designed for it.
+It maybe possible to use this in combination with other dark themes.

 ## Compression
 You can further optimize disk usage by compressing .png files using `optipng -nb -nc -np [filename]`